ZOA-account/incident-reporting/InstallationGuide.md

 1. Go to https://www.utctime.net/ and scroll to the header **UTC Date and Time in Various Formats** > copy the UTC formatted time e.g. **2019-12-20T13:34:59Z**

-1. Click on the action **Before turning flow on, update time in input below** and replace the time with the copied time.
+1. Click on the action **Last Edited** and replace the time with the copied time.
 Make sure to remove any spaces that you may have accidentally added when pasting

 1. Click **Save** to save

 > Note: the flow uses the **App Admins** list to find the the Security Advisors and/or Country Directors.
-Make sure that this list is accurately filled in: [Adding people to the App Admins list](#Adding-people-to-the-App-Admins-list)
+Make sure that this list is accurately filled in: [Adding people to the App Admins list](#Adding-people-to-the-App-Admins-list).
+If the App Admins list is empty, the application cannot inform the country director or security advisor.

 ---
 ## Assigning permissions